 However, health care providers do not always adhere to national guidelines.
 Many treat clients for malaria even when their test results are negative.
 In settings where malaria is over-diagnosed and over-treated, other illnesses may be left untreated, and there may be shortages of antimalarial drugs.

-In collaboration with health care providers and local and national government partners, Breakthrough ACTION-Nigeria used behavioral design to develop new solutions to increase health care providers’ adherence to fever case management guidelines.
-An accompanying guide highlights the “how-to” of the solutions so that implementers can consider if they may want to adapt them to their own settings.
-The guide includes more details and implementation considerations for each solution, downloadable files for each solution, and links to lessons from formative research and a small-scale pilot.
+In collaboration with health care providers and local and national government partners, Breakthrough ACTION-Nigeria used behavioral science to develop new solutions to increase health care providers’ adherence to fever case management guidelines.
+An accompanying guide highlights the “how-to” of the solutions so implementers can adapt the solutions to their own settings.
+The guide includes details and implementation considerations for each solution, downloadable files for each solution, and links to lessons from formative research and a small-scale pilot.

-For more information about Breakthrough ACTION’s tested solutions for fever case management, please see the resources on this page or contact the ideas42 Global Health team.
+For more information about Breakthrough ACTION’s tested solutions for fever case management, please see the resources on this page.